vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ## 23. Tradeoffs and risks

-### 23.1 The sequence cursor is powerful but subtle
+### 23.1 Semantic and legacy sequence paths coexist temporarily

-Using the same reader for decode and render is elegant.
-It reduces duplicate code.
-But format authors must remember that some operations happen in decode phase and some in render phase.
-The runtime wrappers help, but this pattern should be documented carefully for future contributors.
+Capcom uses semantic commands and global scheduling, while four format families still use the cursor adapter and track-major execution.
+Shared code must preserve both until migration is complete.
+Avoid adding features only to the legacy path; doing so increases the cost of removing it.

 ### 23.2 `std::any` hides some type checking

-`SequenceDialect` stores typed state and context through `std::any`.
-The helper templates make this ergonomic, but a mismatch can become a runtime issue rather than a compile-time issue.
+`SequenceDialect` type-erases program and track runtime states through `std::any`.
+A mismatch can become a runtime issue rather than a compile-time issue.

-This is probably acceptable at the registry boundary, but it is worth keeping the helper path as the normal path and avoiding hand-written dialect executors unless necessary.
+Keep casts in the one state factory/executor family for a format, cover them with focused tests, and never use `std::any` as a program-configuration property bag.

 ### 23.3 Source map conventions need discipline